 Expats qualify for the FEIE under the Physical Presence Test (PPT) if they spend at least 330 days in a 365-day period in a foreign country or foreign countries.

 This requirement is often misstated as “no more than 35 days in the US”.
 However, travel days to and from the US and time spent in or over international waters don’t count as days in a foreign country.

 Fortunately, the 365 day-period does not have to be the calendar year.
 It can be any period that starts or ends in the tax year.
 For example, you could leave the US on July 1 and return on July 1 of the following year and be in a foreign country for 330 full days during this period.

-This allows expats to select a timeframe that maximizes their time in foreign countries and therefore the exclusion amount they can claim under the FEIE.
+This allows Americans abroad to select a timeframe that maximizes their time in foreign countries and therefore the exclusion amount they can claim under the FEIE.

 New expats often request an extension to file until October 15.
 This gives them more time to qualify for the FEIE.
 More about the deadlines, and a special provision for expats, later.

 Bona Fide Residence Test – Having your home in a foreign country

 Being a bona fide resident of a foreign country is another way to qualify for the FEIE.
 While the PPT is clear cut – counting days – the Bona Fide Residence Test is more subjective.